Reservoir Memory Machines as Neural Computers: Introduction

 \IEEEPARstart{D}{ifferentiable} neural computers (DNCs) are artificial neural networks that combine a recurrent neural network controller with an external memory to store information without interference over long stretches of time \cite{NTM}.
 Such networks have achieved impressive successes in recent years, solving tasks such as storing inputs losslessly, performing associative memory recalls, up to question-answering and graph traversal \cite{DNCMDS,NTM,MANN,Pushdown}.
 However, DNCs are difficult to train, typically requiring several ten thousand input sequences until convergence \cite{NTM_impl}.
 In this work, we propose a model that can be trained with simple convex optimization techniques and little data, but still retains a lot of the capabilities of DNCs.
 The only sacrifice we need to make for these advantages is that examples of viable memory access behavior need to be provided as part of the training data.

 Architecturally, our proposed model is an echo state network \cite{ESN} with an explicit external memory to which access is controlled by a convex classifier - in our case a support vector machine.
-We show in this work that this external memory enhances the computational capabilities of echo state machines from strictly less than finite state machines \cite{DMM} to strictly more than finite state machines.
+We show that this external memory enhances the computational capabilities of echo state networks to strictly more than finite state machines, whereas contractive echo state networks cannot recognize some regular languages.
 More generally, we obtain a model with lossless memory over arbitrarily long time spans, which extends beyond the abilities of high but finite capacity memory reservoirs in recent works \cite{MemCap,DeepESN,LMU}.

 Finally, our work is an extension of our first version of reservoir memory machines \cite{RMM}.
 In particular, we simplify the architecture by merging read and write behavior into a single classifier, thus making it easier to implement and to train, and we provide a novel model variant that can solve associative recall tasks, which was beyond the old version.
 As we will see in the experiments, a key reason why these changes work is that we now use a reservoir that can losslessly recall past input states over long stretches of time, namely the Legendre delay network \cite{LMU}.